nerves-networking/vintage_net/docs/notes/AP-mode-basic.md

 ## Guide

 Since, in our example we are not using `pre-up`/`post-up` scripts we are going to work through setting this up manually.
-However, kept in mind there are ways to make bringing up the AP more automated.
+However, keep in mind there are ways to make bringing up the AP more automated.

 ### Clean start